AiFi Wins RTIH Innovation Award for Payment Innovation - ExBulletin

 AiFi Wins RTIH Innovation Award for Payment Innovation

-Autonomous retail provider partners with Compass Group UK&I to launch UK’s first fully frictionless store
+Autonomous retail provider partners with Compass Group UK&I to launch UK’s first completely frictionless store

 SANTA CLARA, Calif., Dec.
-15, 2022 /PRNewswire/ — AiFi, the most flexible AI platform enabling retailers to deploy affordable automated shopping solutions, today announced The Retail Technology Innovation Hub (RTIH ) announced that it had been nominated as the winner by Winner of the 2022 RTIH Innovation Awards in the Payment Innovation category.
+15, 2022 /PRNewswire/ — AiFi, the most flexible AI platform enabling retailers to deploy affordable and autonomous shopping solutions, today announced The Retail Technology Innovation Hub.
+RTIH) has announced that it has been nominated as the winner.
+Winner of the 2022 RTIH Innovation Awards in the Payment Innovation category.

 The winning project was a Compass Group United Kingdom & Ireland (UK&I) store that implemented AiFi’s autonomous computer vision technology.
 As the first completely frictionless store across the UK and European foodservice sectors, AiFi stores allow shoppers to purchase items without waiting in line or stopping to scan or pay.